coreBOS/coreBOSDocumentation/user/pages/07.knowledge-base/13.FAQ/item.md

 <h2>From Portal column doesn't display the correct value.
 It seems that even though my customers create tickets from the Customer Portal, the column From Portal is NO for all the tickets.
 How does this work?
 Should it not be YES for the tickets created from Customer Portal?</h2>
 </div>

 <h3>The From Portal field is really an internal field for ticket notification management.
-So it's value is forced so that the workflow notifications work correctly.
+So its value is forced so that the workflow notifications work correctly.
 The value of this internal field is changed so that the notifications go out when they should.</h3>

 If you need a way to determine if a given ticket came from the portal or not I would recommend you do this:<br>